Michael-Kessel/Group-project-1/Steganography ADT.md

 ## ADT Summary

 This abstract data type encodes secret messages in bit-map image files.
 It modifies the red, green, and blue elements of a base pixel file to accomplish this.
-The end result is nearly indistinguishable from the base pixel file.
+The end result is nearly indistinguishable from the base file.

 ## Data Items and Operations